A remark on charge transfer processes in multi-particle systems: Introduction. The model

 }

-Note that in the case of an IID random field $V$ the probability distribution of $\xi_Q$ is the same for all finite subsets $Q$ of given cardinality $|Q|$.
 In the particular case of a Gaussian IID field $V$, e.g., with zero mean and unit variance, $\xi_Q$ is a Gaussian random variable with variance ${|Q|}^{-1}$, independent of the "fluctuations" $\eta_x$, so that its probability density is bounded:

 although the $L_\infty$-norm of its probability density grows as $|Q|\to\infty$, and so does the continuity modulus of the distribution function $F_{\xi_{Q}}$.